Professional Association of Therapeutic Horsemanship

-The PATH Intl. mission statement: "The Professional Association of Therapeutic Horsemanship International (PATH Intl.) promotes safety and optimal outcomes in equine-assisted activities and therapies for individuals with special needs."

-With more than 860 member centers, a total of nearly 62,000 children and adults, including more than 4,000 veterans, find a sense of independence through involvement with horses.
-These member centers range from small, one-person programs to large operations with several riding instructors.
-In addition to horseback riding, a center may offer any number of equine-assisted activities and therapies such as driving, vaulting, trail riding, competition, hippotherapy, equine-facilitated psychotherapy, groundwork, and stable management.
-Through a wide variety of educational resources, the association helps individuals start and maintain successful programs.
 As of December 31, 2018, there are 873 centers that are members of PATH Intl. and 4,776 certified professionals working in these centers.
-On top of the certified professionals there are 61,642 volunteers working in the centers.
-There are over 7,943 different equines that are used as part of these programs.
-The centers and there staff and volunteers serve 68,929 adults and children with varying disabilities.
-Within the 68,929 participants in these programs 6,724 of them are veterans.
+In addition, PATH has 61,642 and over 7,943 different equines are used.
+The centers and there staff and volunteers serve 68,929 adults and children with varying disabilities of which 6,724 are veterans.

-PATH Intl. provides opportunities for people with varying ability levels to challenge themselves physically and emotionally and to set goals to improve their quality of life via the horse.
-Training instructors and equine specialists to support and facilitate this process, accrediting centers to ensure safety, educating the public about the positive impact of the human/animal bond and setting standards for safe and effective equine-assisted activities and therapies are part of PATH Intl. long-range goals.

 History

 PATH international was originally formed in 1969 as the North American Riding for the Handicapped Association (NARHA) to promote equine-assisted activities for individuals with disabilities.
 The organization was created because a group of individuals realized that there should be some type of organization to help get information about therapeutic horseback riding out to the public.
 The name was changed in July 2011 to better reflect the mission of and the people served by PATH Intl.

 When it was first created the NARHA had two main goals, accrediting centers and certifying instructors.
 The founding members of the NARHA wanted to insure that equine assisted activity centers were being run properly and helping its participants gain benefits from the activities.
 Accrediting center and certifying instructors are still the core goals in the organization today.